Terabit-Ethernet/NetChannel/README.md

 2. On the Server side:

-   Activate the NetChannel kernel module and run a test server application with the Server IP address (192.168.10.117):
+   Activate the NetChannel kernel module and run a test server application with the Server IP address (e.g., 192.168.10.117):
    ```
    sudo ~/NetChannel/scripts/run_module.sh
    cd ~/NetChannel/util/